 Your best friends are Google AutoComplete and Google Keyword Planner.
 To start, search for any keyword that you want to rank for.
-Let’s assume you are writing about “fat burning tips”.
+Let’s assume you are writing about “blog traffic increase”.
 On putting this keyword in the search bar, AutoComplete gave me this list:

 From here I can put any of the suggested keywords into the Google keyword planner to find more such keywords with their search volume.
 This helps me in writing quality content with keywords that carry high search volume while avoiding unnecessary competition on SERP.